Table of Contents

-Considering Nylabone recall ratio is important to understand are Nylabones safe for dogs and how good the company's track record is.
+Considering the Nylabone recall ratio is important to understand if Nylabones are safe for dogs and how good the company's track record is.

 At the Tail End: Are Nylabones Safe for Dogs?

 In conclusion, are Nylabones safe for dogs and puppies?
 Technically, they are not completely safe since there are always risks.
 That said, if you pick the right chew toy that's the perfect size and formulation for your pet and make sure to check on him and his toy periodically, then there's no reason to avoid them.

 Keep in mind – there are no chew toys for dogs are 100% indestructible and totally risk-free.

 Chances are that your dog will be able to swallow a larger piece of Nylabone toy, which grows with time and usage, so be careful and periodically check whether there are some missing pieces.

-On the other hand, there will be small pieces that are no bigger than a grain of rice which can break off from Nylabone dog toys, but they are not harmful and will be safe to ingest and pass through on their own (not that this should be encouraged).
+On the other hand, there will be small pieces that are no bigger than a grain of rice that can break off from Nylabone dog toys, but they are not harmful and will be safe to ingest and pass through on their own (not that this should be encouraged).

 How to Keep Your Dog Safe